Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

-While the previous analysis illustrates the interpretability of individual model components, the interaction between components introduces additional challenges for overall model interpretability.
-To address this, we analyzed two same-lane scenarios where the AIDA made sub-optimal decisions in the model testing phase --- one from the offline evaluations where the AIDA's predictions had the largest MAE and one from the online evaluations where the AIDA generated a rear-end collision with the lead vehicle.
-We first visualized the AIDA's beliefs (computed by (\ref{eq:aif_belief})) and policies (computed by (\ref{eq:aif_policy})) as the model generated actions and then used those visualizations to demonstrate how the transparent input-output mechanism in the AIDA can be used to mitigate the sub-optimal decisions.
+While the previous analysis illustrates the interpretability of individual model components, the overall model interpretability is also contingent upon understanding the interaction between components.
+To address this, we analyzed two dense-lane scenarios where the AIDA made sub-optimal decisions in the model testing phase --- one from the offline evaluations where the AIDA's predictions had the largest MAE and one from the online evaluations where the AIDA generated a rear-end collision with the lead vehicle.
+We first visualized the AIDA's beliefs and policies as the model generated actions and then used those visualizations to demonstrate how the transparent input-output mechanism in the AIDA can be used to mitigate the sub-optimal decisions.